856tangbin/PCMR/README.md

 [1] 0.3290909
 ```

-***Note***: The value of `effect` indicates the estimation of causal effect supported by the largest group (BLUE category), and `discernable_prob` represents the probability that the largest sample IV group is discernable as the dominant population IV group. `Pvalue` is the statistic value of PCMR's causality evaluation, which evaluates causal relationships in the presence of correlated horizontal pleiotropy.
+***Note***: The value of `effect` indicates the estimation of causal effect supported by the largest group (BLUE category), and `discernable_prob` represents the probability that the largest sample IV group is discernable as the dominant population IV group. `Pvalue` is the statistic value of PCMR's causality evaluation, which evaluates causal relationships in the presence of correlated horizontal pleiotropy ($P_{plei-test} < 0.20$).